Example Development

 9. <example location>/prj.conf # The example itself configuration

-macro, a freestanding example can additionally shares the same board hierarchical configuration, then its configuration is same as the repository example except itself part.
+If PROJECT_BOARD_PORT_PATH is provided inside project macro, a freestanding example can additionally shares the same board hierarchical configuration, then its configuration is same as the repository example except itself part.

 CONFIG_MCUX_PRJSEG_module.board.pinmux_project_folder=n